Chester RUFC: History

 Since then Chester have performed well at Level 5, finishing runner-up in National League 3 Midlands in 2008–09 but losing heavily in the ensuing North/Midlands promotion play-off game against Hull.
 The following season they returned to the familiar surroundings of National 3 North (formerly North 1) after a level transfer.
 In the 2009–10 season Chester finished in the top half of the table after an inconsistent season.
 However the 2010–11 season, under the leadership of new club captain Andrew Moore, saw Chester reach the North/Midlands play-off game for the second time in three years, once again losing, this time narrowly at Sheffield Tigers 16–14.

-During the last five or so years Chester have specialised in playing fast attractive rugby which has no doubt helped the attendances which have been impressive in recent years.
 The comprehensive 34–6 EDF Intermediate Cup semi-final victory against Newport Salop in 2007–08 saw one of the biggest crowds seen at Hare Lane in recent years.

 Recent seasons have seen Chester players return to the Cheshire set up when props James Whitlock-Wainwright and Mike Davies along full back Sean Green were selected to play for Cheshire in the 2009–10 County Championship.
 Half backs Thomas Chappell and Bryn Snellgrove also appeared in a Cheshire shirt the following year.

 Chester holds the Chester Vets tournament each May where teams of over-35's compete in shortened 15-a-side games.
 This tournament once regularly attracted large numbers of sides but in recent years the turnout in terms of teams has begun to decline but the enthusiasm of the players playing has remained.